 There is overlap between these terms, but each one can help explain a different content priority:

-• SEO (search engine optimization) helps clarify which products, services, industries, and topics your business should show up for.
+• SEO (search engine optimization) helps users and search engines understand which services, products, industries, and topics your business should be found for.

-• Local SEO helps your business show relevance in the places you serve through service-area pages, regional examples, local proof, and smarter local targeting.
+• Local SEO connects your services to specific markets through regional examples, local proof, service-area content, and smarter local targeting.

-Effective SEO content should help users, give search engines a clear structure, support AI-driven summaries and citations, and connect back to the site’s larger goals.
+Useful SEO content should be clear for users, structured for search engines, useful for AI-driven summaries and citations, and tied to the larger goals of the website.

 Full-service digital marketing company for SEO web design content and paid campaigns